Letter of Recommendation

 • How would you describe yourself and what are your strengths?

-• What are your long term goals and how will this internship/position/award help you achieve them?
+• What are your long-term goals, and how will this internship/position/award help you achieve them?

 • What makes you particularly qualified for this internship/position/award?